-Join us for the final event of The Poetry Center's Spring 2018 season: an evening of reading and performance in celebration of San Francisco-based and nationally renowned organization Youth Speaks, with two of its founders — James Kass and Paul S. Flores, both SF State alumni and graduates of the MFA in Creative Writing program.
-(Rumor has it members of the Youth Speaks artists will also be in the house.)
-This event is free and open to the public.
+The final event of The Poetry Center's Spring 2018 season features an evening of reading and performance in celebration of San Francisco-based and nationally renowned organization Youth Speaks, with two of its founders — James Kass and Paul S. Flores, both SF State alumni and graduates of the MFA in Creative Writing program.

 James Kass is an award-winning writer, educator, producer and media maker.
 He is also the Founding Executive Director of Youth Speaks, a position he held for 21 years (1996-early 2018), and is widely credited with helping to launch the global youth spoken word movement, working with tens of thousands of young people from across the country — and helping launch close to 100 programs nationwide — to help them find, develop, publicly present, and apply their voices as creators of change.